Buenas Dias y gracias,

 BUEN CAMINO TO ALL PILGRIMS.

 When you are sharing space with others it is important to keep your clothes clean, and shower.
-Body odour can be very offensive to others and while they might be too polite to mention it to you save them and yourself the embarrassment and wash your clothing daily, shower and wear at least a deodorant.
+Body odour can be very offensive to others and while they might be too polite to mention it to you save them and yourself the embarrassment and wash your clothing daily, shower and wear deodorant.
 There are non-antiperspirant and natural alternatives available on the market to suit everyone’s needs.

 Wash your hands regularly and sneeze or cough in your sleeve.
 Colds spread quickly and the Camino cough can ruin your journey for several weeks.

-respect hours and when people are generally sleeping.
+Respect hours and when people are generally sleeping.

-leave the bottom bunks for elderly or physically challenged individuals
+Leave the bottom bunks for elderly or physically challenged individuals.

-leave your bed tidier than you found it.
+Leave your bed tidier than you found it.

 don't banter about price